osome-iu/DrifterBot/data/readme.md

 + ### Bot scores

 In this project, we gathered data from [Botometer](https://botometer.iuni.iu.edu/) using the API.
-The input file for our analysis is [connections_botscores.csv](connections_botscores.csv).
+The input file for our analysis is [connections_seeds_unique_botscores.csv](connections_seeds_unique_botscores.csv).
 The base code to generate this file can be found in the [retrieving_botscore.ipynb](retrieving_botscore.ipynb) notebook.

 + ### Ego Networks